Research has found issues with “lost skills” or “mental blocks” in gymnastics and many sports

 Research shows that negative emotional reactions (like worrying what others will think) can cause mental blocks to start.

-Then balking is reinforced, self-esteem and confidence suffer.
+Then balking is reinforced and self-esteem and confidence suffer.

 What you need is simple: perspective, empathy, and new coping skills.
 Once these are in place, I’ve found that it’s only a matter of time before you are back on track and having fun again.